CrashOverride85/zc95/docs/LuaNotes.md

 ```
 Controls the 3 I/O lines on the accessory port - allows setting between high (3.3v) and low.

-Note that the default state of these 3 lines from power on is HIGH, so bear that in mind when connecting anything.
+Note that the default state of these 3 lines from power on is an input with a weak pull-up, so an unconnected line will read HIGH.
+Bear that in mind when connecting anything.
 These lines can only source a few milliamps safely, so should only be used for signalling, i.e. it's probably best to connect a logic level MOSFET to switch anything more substantial than an LED.

 Also worth noting that there is _very_ limited protection on this port, something to be corrected in a possible future hardware revision, so be careful to avoid higher voltages.
 In particular, there is 12v on pin 7 (in hindsight a poor decision) - connecting this to pretty much any other pin would be bad.